maximusjoe/genetic-travelling-salesman/README.md

 This project is a C++ implementation of a genetic algorithm to solve the Traveling Salesman Problem.
 The solution uses object-oriented design to ensure modularity and scalability.

-The program prompts users to enter the necessary inputs such as the number of cities, their coordinates, and parameters for the genetic algorithm.
-The program then uses a genetic algorithm to find an approximate solution to the problem.
+The program generates a random set of cities with random coordinates, and then uses a genetic algorithm to find an approximate solution to the problem.

 The solution is designed using object-oriented principles to ensure modularity and scalability.
 The program includes the following classes: